-The following four types of fees and funding are allocated as part of the EHV program:
+The following types of fees and funding are allocated as part of the EHV program:

 - Preliminary fees, which support immediate start-up costs that LRHA will incur in implementing alternative requirements under EHV, such as outreach and coordination with partnering agencies.
-This fee may be used for any eligible administrative expenses related to EHVs and/or any eligible activities under EHV service fees. - Placement fees/expedited issuance reporting fees, which will support initial lease-up costs (but not for moves or turnover vouchers) and the added cost and effort required to expedite leasing of EHVs. - Ongoing administrative fees, which are calculated in the same way as the standard HCV program.
+This fee may be used for any eligible administrative expenses related to EHVs and/or any eligible activities under EHV service fees. - Issuing action fees are one-time fees once the voucher is initially leased. - Issuing action fees only apply to the initial leasing of the voucher; they are not paid for family moves or to turnover vouchers. - This fee may be used for any eligible administrative expenses related to EHVs.